Niksar: History

 During the Middle Ages, the Muslims and Christians disputed the possession of Neocaesarea, and in 1068 a Seljuk general, Melik-Ghazi, whose tomb is still visible, captured and pillaged it.
 When the Seljuqs raided Anatolia in 1067, Neocaesarea was conquered by Afşın Bey, one of the commanders of Alp Arslan.
 The Byzantines retook the area in 1068.
 Conquered by Artuk Bey after the Battle of Manzikert, Neocæsarea once again returned to Byzantium in 1073.
 The city became part of the domain of Roussel de Bailleul, a Norman mercenary who had rebelled against the Byzantine empire, and who held the town until 1075.
 Melik Gümüştekin Ahmet Gazi (better known as Danishmend Gazi), founder of the Danishmend, was the next conqueror of Neocaesarea.
 After the conquest the Gazi made it his capital city, and, under the name Niksar, became a center of science and culture.
 The Danishmend Gazi's mausoleum stands in a large cemetery just outside the town.

+In 1100, Bohemond I of Taranto was held prisoner in Niksar castle until 1103.

 By 1175, during the reign of Kılıç Arslan II, Niksar was dependent on the Seljuks of Rum.
 After the Mongol invasion of the 13th century, Niksar was governed by the Eretnids and then the Beylik of Tacettin, a beylik and became the center of the latter principality.
 After Kadı Burhanettin (who conquered Niksar in 1387) was killed in battle, the people of Niksar sought aid from the Ottoman Sultan Bayezid I. The Sultan's son, Süleyman Çelebi, took Niksar for the Ottomans.
 In the later Ottoman period, Niksar became part of Tokat Province.
 Fatih Mehmet launched a raid on Trabzon from Niksar, and Selim I and Suleiman the Magnificent raided the east from there.
 The town was predominantly Muslim in the mid 17th century.